 Only review to get near the truth of Franzia Reds in general is a “deep track” find Washington Post piece (appearing on page 2 0r 3) which likens them to storm water runoff filtered thru bubble gum.

-A few quarters and several boxes are available for spring 2018 farm pick-up or Mpls/St Paul or Fargo metro delivery.
+A few quarters and several boxes are available for summer 2018 farm pick-up or Minneapolis/St Paul or Fargo metro delivery.
 Check the freezer and see if you need to replenish.
-Nice to have on hand for cold weather oven -roasting or stewing.
-Grilling outdoors in the increasingly warm spring sunshine.
+Outdoor grilling season has arrived!

 Excellent NYT recipe.
 Chunked-up Hay Creek grass-fed beef chuck roast holds it’s own in the intensely flavorful sauce.
 Fat Tire “Belgian Style Ale ” worked well in the recipe and as an accompaniment.
 I used dried parsley and thyme and chopped-up bay leaves coarsely with knife and left them in with the beef.
 Sourdough bread went well with; thinking maybe a sourdough rye would work even better.
 Dijon good too!